 Taumarunui (km1076)-Mako stream 42 traverse (km1112)

 As promised, Glen of Blazing Paddles met us early at the holiday park and drove us into town.
 I got some cash to pay him for the trip and we discussed what boats we could use.
-He said he has some looksha sea kayaks, which I hope is the case.
+He said he had some Necky Looksha sea kayaks, which I hope is the case.
 He dropped us off at the beginning of the road walk out of town.
-It was nice to have some company again and the country road was one of the most pleasant I’ve hiked, even if it was drizzling.
-We passed a beautiful Clydesdale stallion, who was very freindly and not even afraid of my umbrella.
+It was nice to have some company again and the country road was one of the most pleasant I’ve hiked, even if it was drizzling rain.
+We passed a beautiful Clydesdale stallion, who was very friendly and not even afraid of my umbrella.
 Then we came upon an ostrich, which paced us along the fenceline.
 I’ve never hiked with an ostrich before…only on the TA.
 Speaking of only on the TA, I’ve been hoping for the chance to see a commercial sheep shearing operation in action.
-Staying in the woolshed that night really piqued my interest.
+Staying in the woolshed a few nights ago really piqued my interest.
 I’ve since walked past a few shearings taking place but didn’t want to intrude.
 Today we stopped to have lunch in front of a farm.
-The farmer, Steven, came out to say hi and offered us water, pretty standard.
-Then he offered to let us watch some shearing!
+The farmer, Steven, came out to say hi and kindly offered us water.
+We went inside his house to get the water and then he offered to let us watch some shearing!
 He somehow read my mind, because it’s kind of a strange offer otherwise.
 We went into the woolshed where Kurt was just learning how to shear.
-Poor guy, I think with us watching him he was pretty nervous.
+Poor guy, I think he was pretty nervous with us watching him.
 It’s hard enough wrangling an animal that doesn’t want to be touched.
 Steven, a very experienced shearer, did one just to show us how it’s done.
 He was so fast.
 So now I know how the process goes and why the woolsheds are designed the way they are.
 On the TA, you get to learn many aspects of New Zealand culture and industry, which makes this such a unique experience.
 Thanks to Steven and Kurt for letting us drop in!
 After the road walk, we began the 42 traverse, which is primarily a mountain bike and atv trail.
 It was an easy walk and the surrounding bush pleasant.
 Thick bush.
 The volcanoes we are headed for.
 A dragonfly hitchhiker…so big I could almost feel the extra weight!